jsmolka/blog/content/posts/progress-report-4/index.md

 date: 2020-01-07
 type: post
 ---
 Hello there!
 It has been quite a while since the last progress report, two months to be exact.
 Development of the emulator has slowed down a little during that time because I started working full-time.
-Apart from cleaning up the codebase, I also fixed and implemented some things which might be of interest to some people.
+Apart from cleaning up the codebase, I also fixed and implemented some things that might be of interest to some people.

 ## Bitmap Modes
 The GBA has six different background modes that are evenly split into three tile-based and three bitmap modes.
 One would assume that games utilize bitmaps as much as tiles, but that's not the case in reality.
 Tiles tend to be faster and easier to understand and are therefore used in most games.
 One rare example of a game using bitmap modes is DOOM II, which uses them to display the scene created by its internal software renderer.
 Due to this kind of game being so rare, I didn't notice bugs in the bitmap implementation until very recently, when I was going through some of the demos on [gbadev.org](https://www.gbadev.org/).